A Glimpse of Modern Architecture: Panch Mahal, India

 The frame structure at Panch Mahal 3

-The structural frame consisting of reinforced concrete slabs and steel columns, open floor plan, free flowing façade independent of the structural frame and large horizontal openings between floor and ceiling became the essential elements of modern architecture.
+A structural frame consisting of reinforced concrete slabs and steel columns, open floor plan, free flowing façade independent of the structural frame and large horizontal openings between floor and ceiling became the essential elements of Le Corbusier’s modern architecture.
 The fifth element was the roof top garden to compensate for the damage to the natural landscape, and to provide an additional setting to experience architecture.
+Panch Mahal offered a glimpse of modern architecture several centuries before Le Corbusier’s proclamations.
+It must be recognized as a shining example of modern architecture before its time.

 Side View of Panch Mahal 4